Integral flow and cycle chip-firing on graphs: Integral flow chip-firing and M-bases

 According to Lemma \ref{lem:MifZ} we see that $\Lap^*$ is an $M$-matrix.
 Note that the sum of the entries in the third row is negative.
-Hence there will exist circuit configurations that are stable under set firings but not $z$-superstable.
+Hence (from results in \cite{GuzKli}) there will exist configurations that are stable under set firings but which are not $z$-superstable.

-For example, one can check that the configuration $\{1,1,0,0,0,1\}$ is $\chi$-superstable.
-However, firing the multiset $\{5, 3, 8, 6, 4, 6\}$ leads to the zero configuration. \end{example}
+For example, one can check that the configuration ${\bf c} = (1,1,0,0,0,1)$ is $\chi$-superstable.
+However, firing the multiset $(5, 3, 8, 6, 4, 6)$ on ${\bf c}$ (so that site one fires $5$ times, site two fires $3$ times, etc.) results in the zero configuration. \end{example}

-For the case of general graphs we will need a slightly modified version of the Gram-Schmidt algorithm which we record below.
+To construct flow $M$-bases for general graphs we will need a slightly modified version of the Gram-Schmidt algorithm which we record below.

-\begin{lemma} Suppose $\{{\bf v}_1, \dots {\bf v}_n\}$ is a linearly independent collection of vectors in ${\R}^n$.
-Then there exists an orthogonal set of vectors $\{{\bf q}_1, \dots, {\bf q}_n\}$ with the property that for all $i =1, \dots, n$ the vector ${\bf q}_i$ is in the integer span of $\{{\bf v}_1, \dots {\bf v}_{i}\}$. \end{lemma}
+\begin{lemma} Suppose $({\bf v}_1, \dots {\bf v}_n\}$ is a linearly independent collection of vectors in ${\R}^n$.
+Then there exists an orthogonal set of vectors $({\bf q}_1, \dots, {\bf q}_n\}$ with the property that for all $i =2, \dots, n$ the vector ${\bf q}_i$ is in the integer span of $\{{\bf v}_1, \dots {\bf v}_{i-1}\}$. \end{lemma}

 \begin{proof} We apply the Gram-Schimdt algorithm but scale at each step so that the constructed vectors are in the desired integer span.
 In particular we set ${\bf q}_1 \define {\bf v}_1$ and for $i>1$ define the vectors ${\bf q}_i$ as